Kathleen Hanna: 1968–1988: Early life and feminism

-Hanna was born November 12, 1968, in Portland, Oregon.
+Kathleen Hanna was born on November 12, 1968, in Portland, Oregon.
+Her mother was a psychiatric nurse.
 At age three, her family moved to Calverton, Maryland; as Hanna's father changed occupations, the family moved several more times.
+Hanna's parents divorced when she was young due to her father's alcoholism.

 Hanna first became interested in feminism around the age of nine, after her mother took her to a rally in Washington, D.C. where feminist icon Gloria Steinem spoke.
 In a 2000 interview with BUST magazine, Hanna recalled: "My mom was a housewife and wasn't somebody that people would think of as a feminist, and when Ms. magazine came out we were incredibly inspired by it.
 I used to cut pictures out of it and make posters that said 'Girls can do anything', and stuff like that, and my mom was inspired to work at a basement of a church doing anti-domestic violence work.
 Then she took me to the Solidarity Day thing, and it was the first time I had ever been in a big crowd of women yelling, and it really made me want to do it forever."

 Hanna's interest grew when her mother checked out a copy of Betty Friedan's The Feminine Mystique from the library.
 Their involvement in the women's rights movement was done quietly during Hanna's childhood, due to her father's disapproval.

-Upon her parents' divorce, Hanna returned to Portland and attended Lincoln High School and Grant High School.
-After high school, she relocated from Portland to Olympia, Washington, to attend The Evergreen State College in the late 1980s.
-During this time she worked as a stripper to pay her tuition.
-"My parents didn't go to college.
-I felt lucky [to attend]."
-While at Evergreen, with fellow student and photographer Aaron Baush-Greene, she set up a photo exhibit featuring the pair's photography, which dealt with sexism, violence against women, and AIDS – issues that were heightened for Hanna when she volunteered for SafePlace, a domestic violence organization.
+Upon her parents' divorce, Hanna returned to Portland and later worked as a stripper to pay her college tuition at The Evergreen State College, where she and fellow student and photographer Aaron Baush-Greene, she set up a photo exhibit featuring the pair's photography, which dealt with sexism, violence against women, and AIDS – issues that were heightened for Hanna when she volunteered for SafePlace, a domestic violence organization.
 However, the school administrators took the photos down before they had the chance to be viewed, an act of censorship that prompted what Hanna refers to as her "first foray into activism": the creation of Reko Muse, an independent feminist art gallery, with friends Heidi Arbogast and Tammy Rae Carland.